lxc/incus/doc/database.md

 To answer that question without a database, you would have to iterate through every single instance, load and parse its configuration, and then check which network devices are defined in there.
 With a database, you can run a simple query on the database to retrieve this information.

-## Dqlite
+## Cowsql

 In a Incus cluster, all members of the cluster must share the same database state.
-Therefore, Incus uses [Dqlite](https://dqlite.io/), a distributed version of SQLite.
+Therefore, Incus uses [Cowsql](https://github.com/cowsql/cowsql), a distributed version of SQLite.
-Dqlite  provides replication, fault-tolerance, and automatic failover without the need of external database processes.
+Cowsql provides replication, fault-tolerance, and automatic failover without the need of external database processes.

-When using Incus as a single machine and not as a cluster, the Dqlite database effectively behaves like a regular SQLite database.
+When using Incus as a single machine and not as a cluster, the Cowsql database effectively behaves like a regular SQLite database.

 ## File location